C0ubv9/Sunburst_host2uid/README.md

 1. host_info_file - a csv file with all suppected hosts information, which contains 4 fields in the order below, one host per line.
     1) Host name:<br/>
 		example: "computername"
-	  2) The 1st or default operational network interface's MAC address as the format below:
+	  2) The 1st or default operational network interface's MAC address as the format below:<br/>
 		example: "00-01-02-AA-BB-CC"
     3) Computer domain name:<br/>
 		example: "domain.com"